 Contemporary art festival in the heart of nature in Flanders

 Since 2024, the Artpenteurs festival has been transforming the landscapes of Cœur de Flandre into an open-air museum.
-From Steenvoorde to Bailleul, via the Monts de Flandre, about ten monumental and ephemeral works take over remarkable natural sites for an outdoor artistic trail lasting several months.
+From Steenvoorde to Bailleul, passing through the Flanders mountains, about ten monumental and ephemeral works take over remarkable natural sites for an outdoor artistic journey lasting several months — from June to autumn depending on the editions.

 Each edition invites contemporary artists specializing in land art, monumental sculpture, and environmental art to create works in dialogue with the Flemish landscape.
 The creations, often spectacular in size, use natural or recycled materials and interact with their environment: light, wind, vegetation, and relief.

-The works are installed in locations chosen for their landscape and heritage quality:
+The works are installed in locations chosen for their landscape and heritage quality, spread across the Cœur de Flandre agglomeration and, since 2026, extending to the cross-border municipality of Heuvelland in Belgium:

-The Artpenteurs festival is committed to an eco-responsible approach: works created from natural or recycled materials, trails accessible by soft mobility, raising awareness of local biodiversity and natural heritage.
+The Artpenteurs festival is part of an eco-responsible approach: works created from natural or recycled materials, routes accessible by soft mobility, raising awareness of local biodiversity and natural heritage.

-After the success of its first edition, the Artpenteurs festival returns in 2026 with 11 ephemeral works installed in the landscapes of Cœur de Flandre from June 1st to October 31st.
-Artists and designers specializing in land art and contemporary art are invited to create monumental works in interaction with the landscape and the environment.
+After the success of its first edition, the Artpenteurs festival returns in 2026 with 11 ephemeral works installed in the landscapes of Cœur de Flandre, from June 1st to October 31st.
+Artists and designers specializing in land art and contemporary art are invited to create monumental works interacting with the landscape and the environment.

 By car: The artwork sites are spread between Steenvoorde, Bailleul, and surrounding towns, accessible via the A25 (Steenvoorde or Bailleul exit).
 Parking lots are available near the starting points of the routes.